bihealth/sodar-server/docs_manual/source/api_examples_r.rst

       Accept = 'application/vnd.bihealth.sodar.landingzones+json; version=1.1'
     )

 Simple Operations
 =================

-First, we can check that the connection is working by finding more about ourselves - that is, about the current user.
-This uses the projectroles API from SODAR Core, so we need to use the respective header.
+First, we can check that the connection is working by retrieving details for the current user.
+This uses the projectroles API, so we need to use the respective header.
 We will issue a GET request to the user retrieve endpoint using the ``GET`` function from ``httr``.

 .. code-block:: r

     url <- paste0(sodar_url, '/project/api/users/current')
     response <- GET(url, project_headers)

 The ``response`` object is a list containing the server response, including the status code and the content.
 We can parse the content as follows:

 .. code-block:: r